Ken Paxton: Environment

 Paxton was a staunch opponent of President Biden's environmental policies, joining Louisiana v.
 Biden in opposition to Executive Order 13990.
-He sued to challenge a requirement that states set goals to reduce carbon emissions from vehicles,and also sued the Biden administration for classifying species as endangered claiming the administration was "Weaponizing Environmental Law".
+He sued to challenge a requirement that the states set goals to reduce carbon emissions from vehicles, and also sued the Biden administration for classifying species as endangered claiming the administration was "Weaponizing Environmental Law".
 Paxton was also part of a joint lawsuit by 23 states to block the implementation of a methane emissions tax created under the Inflation Reduction Act.